-The single supplement for the tour is \$975.
+The single supplement for the tour is \$1050.
 (Single rooms may not be available in all areas.)
 If you do not have a roommate but wish to share, we will try to pair you with a roommate from the tour; but if none is available, you will be billed for the single supplement.
 Our tour fees are based on double occupancy; one-half the cost of a double room is priced into the tour fee.
 The single supplement is calculated by taking the actual cost of a single room and subtracting one-half the cost of a double room (plus any applicable taxes).

-TOUR REGISTRATION: To register for this tour, please contact our office.
+TOUR REGISTRATION: To register for this tour, please contact us at fieldguides.com/contact-us/.
 Our office will be in touch with you by email by the next business day (Mon-Fri) with instructions on how to complete our new electronic registration form and medical questionnaire.
 (We are no longer accepting the paper version.)

-Please mail your deposit of \$600 per person, or see https://fieldguides.com/payment-options/ for our Payment Options.
-Full payment of the tour fee is due 180 days prior to departure, or by January 23, 2023.
+Please mail your deposit of \$625 per person, or see https://fieldguides.com/payment-options/ for our Payment Options.
+Full payment of the tour fee is due 180 days prior to departure, or by January 24, 2024.
 We will bill you for the final payment at either 180 days or when the tour has reached sufficient subscription to operate, whichever date comes later.

-Please note that if you are traveling on a tour outside your country of domicile (for example, outside the US for US residents), we will require proof of travel insurance.
 Since the cost of your trip insurance and airline tickets is generally non-refundable, please do not finalize these purchases until you have received final billing for the tour or have been advised that the tour is sufficiently subscribed to operate by your tour manager.